mgurunathreddy/Adaptive-ZFF-F0-Extraction/README.md

 python mainF0Detect_V1.py

-Note: In line number 28 of "mainF0Detect_V1.py", specify the file name of the audiofile for which source features needs to be extracted without .wav extension as shown below fileName = '1.7.happy-15'
+Note: In line number 28 of "mainF0Detect_V1.py", specify the file name of the audio file for which source features needs to be extracted without .wav extension as shown below

+fileName = '1.7.happy-15'

 Dependencies: pyhthon 2.7, numpy, scipy, matplotlib